VCGithubCode/access-granted/README.md

 ### 🛠️ Alison Mossop — 404 Page Specialist
-- Alison’s creativity shines in her work on our custom 404 error page, ensuring that even when users get lost, they encounter a friendly and helpful experience.
-Her innovative approach adds a unique touch to our project.
+- Alison’s creativity truly shines in her work on our custom 404 error page, turning a potential setback into a friendly and engaging user experience.
+Her innovative approach adds a unique and memorable touch to the project.
+Beyond her design expertise, Alison was a key team player, providing valuable support throughout the development process.

 ## Role: Error Page Design & User Engagement
 - GitHub: [ali-moss-24](https://github.com/ali-moss-24)
 - LinkedIn: [Alison's LinkedIn](https://www.linkedin.com/in/alison-mossop-4658a5253/)

 ## 🔍 James Bracken — Footer & Support Specialist
-- James meticulously designed our footer, which provides a seamless navigation experience across the site.
-His focus on accessibility ensures that users can easily find the information they need, making our website more user-friendly.
+- James meticulously crafted our website footer, delivering a seamless and intuitive navigation experience.
+His commitment to accessibility ensures that users can easily find the information they need, enhancing the overall user-friendliness of the site.
+In addition to his design expertise, James also provided valuable support to other team members throughout the web development process.

 ### Role: Site Navigation & Support Features
 - GitHub: [JamesBracken](https://github.com/JamesBracken)